Employers Obligations in Cyprus

 - The provision of adequate means and protection measures.

-- The keeping of work areas, including access areas and exits, in a safe condition and without risks to health.
+- Further, the keeping of work areas, including access areas and exits, in a safe condition and without risks to health.

 - The maintenance of proper and adequate arrangements for the welfare of the workers.